 SELECT * FROM dbo.Employee EMP WHERE EXISTS ( SELECT * FROM Dbo.Department Dpt WHERE Dept_Name IN ('FINANCE', 'IT') )

 You can see below result set of statement, It returns all the employee’s details from Employee table even after using a condition on department name that is ‘FINANCE’, and ‘IT’.

-Now you will be thinking, why did it return all the employee’s details while subquery using a condition on deparment name.
+Now you will be thinking, why did it return all the employee’s details while subquery using a condition on department name.

-It happens because EXISTS operator check the existence of any record in a subquery, and for our SQL Statement subquery returns the data for condition as Department table has data for ‘FINANCE ‘and ‘IT’, so it returns true thats why EXISTS operator returns all the data from employee table.
+It happens because EXISTS operator check the existence of any record in a subquery, and subquery returns the data for provided condition as Department table having data for ‘FINANCE ‘and ‘IT’, so it returns true that’s why EXISTS operator returns all the data from employee table.